 Just as (or more) importantly, you limit your earning potential when you teach for someone else.
 For people coming to teaching online because they want to make more than the pittance teaches are usually paid, working for an established company is probably not be the best solution.

 Thankfully, there are other ways to teach online without spending thousands to get get the required credentials.
-And, these other ways have better long-term income prospects.
-With a little planning and a healthy dose of motivation, you can teach your own lessons or courses online, on any subject, and with a multitude of ways to monetize, you can quickly start generating an impressive income.
+And – when successful – these other ways have much better long-term income prospects.
+With a little planning and a healthy dose of motivation, you can teach your own lessons or courses online on just about any subject.
+And, with a multitude of ways to monetize your teaching, you can start to generate income relatively quickly.

 Plenty of edupreneurs get started by creating simple YouTube videos.
 They’re free to host and monetize through ad revenue splitting, and most people have a smartphone and can rely on free or cheap video editing software to put together their first videos.
-For most, this usually is just a start – making significant money through YouTube requires a very large number of viewers.
+For most, this usually is just a start – a way to start building an audience.
+Making significant money through YouTube requires a very large number of viewers.

 It’s important to realize from the start that there’s no single standard teaching online model.
 You don’t have to create a traditional course to be a teacher.
 This gives you the freedom to create content on any subject, in any format, and monetize your expertise however works best for you.